-2.1 Observing with the upgraded GMRT
+2.1.
+Observing with the upgraded GMRT

 The GMRT upgrade activity was executed in parallel with science observations with the legacy system, by carrying out the engineering tasks during the day time slots (9 AM to 6 PM) and using the night time slots (and full time on week-ends) for observations.
 With the tapering down of the upgrade activities gradually from Cycle 33 onwards, more and more day time slots have become available again for science observations.
 Users should note that the slot from Wednesday 09:00 hours to Thursday 18:00 hours every week is set aside for maintenance and improvement activities, as well as system tests, and no regular science observations are scheduled during this slot.
-The distribution of the observing slots over the duration of Cycle 40 is shown in the dummy schedule at http://www.ncra.tifr.res.in/ncra/gmrt/gtac.
-As can be noted, there are fewer time slots available for scheduling in the LST range of 04 to 12 hrs, and users are requested to bear this in mind when preparing their observing proposals.
+The distribution of the observing slots over the duration of Cycle 41 is shown in the dummy schedule at .
+As can be noted, there are fewer time slots available for scheduling in the LST range of 16 to 24 hrs, and users are requested to bear this in mind when preparing their observing proposals.